 Make Your Own Zapper

 Need a good place to start?
 Well in this busy Advent Season, start with an attitude “of wishing to bless.”
-Ask God to bless and guide those who pass your way with your Secret Blessing Zapper.
+Ask God to bless those who pass your way with Your OWN Blessing Zapper.
 Give them that zapp of blessing and guidance through a simple prayer, and watch how blessed you will become.
-Or try saying David Kremer’s verbal “Have a blessed day.”
-After all, “we are blessed to be a blessing,” and what greater gift could we bestow?
+Or try saying David Kremer’s verbal, “Have a blessed day.”
+After all, “we are blessed to be a blessing,” and what greater gift beyond the knowledge of Our Lord Jesus could we bestow?